Raja-Ramees/user-management-script/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Feel free to open an issue if you encounter any problems or have suggestions for improvements.
+📊 Flowchart
+Below is a flowchart illustrating the user management process:
 Happy scripting!

 ### Key Points in This `README.md`: